 Okay.
 So I am adventurous and I will try and eat a lot of things, but sometimes I don’t really need to know the full details of what I am eating.

 Like one dinner I had in China where I was served dog.
-I spent nine weeks in China for work in 1998 and had many, many wonderful meals and was a willing participant to many adventurous meals as well.
-I guess that was why my Chinese friends didn’t think anything of me having dog.
+I spent nine weeks in China for work in 1998 and had many, many wonderful meals and was a willing participant in many adventurous meals as well.
+I guess that was why my Chinese friends didn’t think anything of me eating dog.
 It looked like beef.
 It was sauteed with a nice brown sauce and was very tasty.
 But it was dog.

 I was told this after the meal.
 I told my friends that while I appreciated the meal, I had a dog at home and wanted to be able to look him in the eye when I arrived home, so please no more dog.

 And I kind of feel the same way about frog fallopian tubes.
 Not my thing.
 Very, very tasty, trust me it is good.
 But now that I know what it is…not so keen on ordering it anymore!
 Although the server did say that women ate it because it was good for the skin.

 I guess I am going to glow today!

 P.S.
 Sorry Dad for making you try it as well last December 😉